Inspired by Burchfield

 Architecture

 The two-story Burchfield Penney Art Center makes a dramatic aesthetic statement externally with carefully selected materials and with a deliberate color palette.
 Internally, long, dramatic vistas and open spaces with purposeful contraction and expansion of ceiling heights are experienced.
 The unique facility marries the function of the art museum with that of a learning center.
 A long concourse that contains an 80-foot staircase is illuminated by four massive skylights.
 It acts as a gathering space while connecting the program areas with visitor service amenities.
 The building is a highly functional facility of related program components, strategic design of physical spaces, and a straightforward circulation system.
 Galleries are provided for collections as well as flexible, changing exhibitions.
-An auditorium, classrooms, museum store and café are located off the entry lobby on the first floor.
+An auditorium, classrooms, museum store, and café are located off the entry lobby on the first floor.
 The public reception room on the second floor borders an outdoor terrace.
 The boardroom and museum offices are accessible on the second floor via the grand staircase or elevator.
 Storage and service spaces are distributed on the first and second floors, providing critical adjacencies, but separating these functions from the public domain.